RoboJackets/apiary/docs/officers/payments/charge-off.rst

-:og:description: Admins can charge off unpaid trip fees that are unlikely to be collected, once the trip has returned.
+:og:description: Admins can charge off unpaid trip fees that are unlikely to be collected.

 Charging off trip fees
 ======================